Meet our Governors

 Mike has been a member of the governing body at Thorpe since early 2014 and became Chair in July 2016.
 Since joining the governing body he has attended a variety of training courses designed to equip governors with the skills required and has taken on responsibility for PE and Sports funding.
 Mike is proud of his connection with the school and is determined to keep the momentum going and support the school on its way to outstanding.

-Outside Mike’s role on the governing body, he works in Agriculture, is interested in all things mechanical and loves being an active part of family life.
+Outside Mike’s role on the governing body, he works in agriculture, is interested in all things mechanical and loves being an active part of family life.

-Mr Matthew Griffin
+Mr Matthew Griffin - Vice Chair

 Matthew has been a Governor at our school for over 6 years and during this time he has overseen many significant and positive changes.
-He makes regular visits the school and works closely with the Senior Leadership team to ensure the school continues to make improvements on its journey to outstanding.
+He makes regular visits to the school and works closely with the Senior Leadership team to ensure the school continues to make improvements on its journey to outstanding.
 Matthew has particular focus on teaching standards, maths and pupil progress.